-Canyon) comes from a Neptunian dike in the upper Capitan Formation of the Permian Reef Complex, equivalent to the Tansill Formation on the shelf.
-This Neptunian dike is exposed in Walnut Canyon just outside the Guadalupe Mountains National Park entrance.
-The botryoids that fill the Neptunian dike were made of radiating aragonite needles that bundle into cm scale packages.
-The botryoids grow atop one another from both sides of the dike (Fig. 2).
-At the hand specimen scale, cross-cutting white veins are obvious ((Fig 3).
-Other veins are smaller but can be detected with petrography and element mapping (Fig. 3).
-The Permian Reef Complex has seen many episodes of diagenetic fluids, including meteoric fluids accompanying the Basin and Range extension that exhumed the reef in the Neogene (Bishop et al., 2014; Loyd et al., 2013; Scholle et al., 1992; Budd et al., 2013).
+are smaller but can be detected with petrography and element mapping (Fig. 3).
+The Permian Reef Complex has seen many episodes of diagenetic fluids, including meteoric fluids accompanying the basin and range extension that exhumed the reef in the Neogene (Bishop et al., 2014; Loyd et al., 2013; Scholle et al., 1992; Budd et al., 2013).

-Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives phenomenal images that illuminate alteration, as well as veins and single crystals in fractures which can track reactivation and changes in the chemistry and rate of fluid flow.
-However, it is also understood that Fe quenches luminescence, so the Mn/Fe ratio matters for understanding what luminescence or non-luminescence means (Barnaby and Rimstidt, 1989).
-In the case of Walnut Canyon, the well preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig. 3).
-Even through the botryoids are non-luminescent with excellent textural preservation, the wide range of Sr concentrations across the botryoids shows that they have been variably altered (Fig. 3, Fig. 4, Fig. 5).
-Element imaging is complimentary to petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca and other ratios and element concentrations, providing far more insight into the carbonate diagenesis. μXRF scanning is reasonably accessible, and we suggest that depending on the original mineralogy, elements like Sr (Fig. 3, Fig. 4) could be mapped and registered so that only the best preserved parts of a rock slab could be targeted for a LAcarb reference material.
-This should greatly reduce the scatter that is currently seen in the WC-1 reference material.
+Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives phenomenal images that illuminate alteration, as well as veins and single crystals in fractures, which can track reactivation and changes in the chemistry and rate of fluid flow.
+However, it is also understood that Fe quenches luminescence; therefore, the Mn/Fe ratio is important in order to understand what luminescence or non-luminescence actually means (Barnaby and Rimstidt, 1989).
+In the case of Walnut Canyon, the well-preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig. 3).
+Even through the botryoids are non-luminescent with excellent textural preservation, the wide range of Sr concentrations across the botryoids shows that they have been variably altered (Figs. 3-5).
+Element imaging is complementary to petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca, and other ratios and element concentrations, providing far more insight into the carbonate diagene-